The Adelaide Hills

 Adam Wadewitz, one of Australia's brightest winemaking talents, joined Shaw + Smith as Senior Winemaker in 2013.
 He is a former Dux of the prestigious Len Evans Tutorial, and a regular wine show judge.

 Murray Leake is one of the Adelaide Hill’s most respected viticulturists, having established a number of premium vineyards, and served as regional chair of the viticultural committee.

-Trade Sales and Education
+National Trade Sales and Education